-As part of Duke’s newest post-doctoral program in Genomic Medicine, the Center for Applied Genomics and Precision Medicine presents a new Point/Counterpoint series aimed to encourage discussion of the ethical, legal and social implications of genomic science and medicine.
+As part of Duke’s post-doctoral program in Genomic Medicine, the Center for Applied Genomics and Precision Medicine presents a Point/Counterpoint series aimed to encourage discussion of the ethical, legal and social implications of genomic science and medicine.

-If you are a pre- or post-doctoral fellow with interests in clinical research or a clinician with an interest in research, this series will open your eyes to important issues to consider when approaching clinical research.
+If you are a post-doctoral fellow with interests in clinical research or a clinician with an interest in research, this series will open your eyes to important issues to consider when approaching clinical research.
 Although genomic medicine literature will provide the backbone of our discussions, lessons learned will be applicable to any research involving patients and the public.